Do You Have Several Teeth Missing?

 We offer single dental implants or multiple dental implants.
 When single or multiple teeth fail, replacing teeth with dental implants provides a long-term solution.
 Prior to dental implants, root canal tooth treatments or traditional dental bridges were the modern solution to keep fixed teeth in place.
 Root canal & bridge treatments have an average lifespan of approximately 10 years.

-The failure rates of root canal treated teeth initially can be as high as 50%.
-If you compare this to a dental implant placed at one of our three Denver metro area locations you have a 48.2% higher likelihood of initial (immediate) failure of a root canal then a dental implant.
+The failure rates of root canal-treated teeth initially can be as high as 50%.
+If you compare this to a dental implant placed at one of our three Denver metro area locations you have a 48.2% higher likelihood of initial (immediate) failure of a root canal than a dental implant.
 Once a root canal fails it must be extracted and replaced with a dental implant or a fixed traditional dental bridge.
 Single dental implants or multiple dental implants provide lifetime solutions in most cases.
 This allows Mile High Dental & Implant Center’s dental implant patients to pay for just one procedure rather than a root canal procedure and then the dental implant procedure (s).

 Traditional fixed dental bridges require the infected tooth or teeth to be removed.
 Once this is completed the teeth on either side of the dental extraction areas are ground down.
-Once this is completed a bridge of teeth are fused together.
+Once this is completed a bridge of teeth is fused together.
 This puts stress on the dental bridge abutment teeth.
 This adds 1.5 to 2 times the stress of chewing and biting on these teeth.
-An average lifespan of a traditional dental bridge last 8 to 10 years.
+An average lifespan of a traditional dental bridge lasts 8 to 10 years.
 Once the dental bridge fails, a single tooth replacement turns into replacing two or more teeth.
 Having a single dental implant or multiple dental implants allows our team to replace missing or failing teeth one time.

 Benefits of Dental Implants